-I have had them for a couple of weeks now and all I can say is they are amazing, they perform at professional level and are the best I have ever had!
+I have had them for a couple of weeks now, and all I can say is they're amazing.
+They perform at a professional level and are the best I've ever had.

 Great for people who are just starting out.
-Cheap, well made, very pleasant experience.
-Go get em.
+They're cheap, well-made, and provide a very pleasant experience.
+Go get them.

-No dough these are the best trucks on the list.
+No doubt, these are the best trucks on the list.

-I have the classic trackers b2 's 153, their slightly lower and lighter than my indies and I think, their awesome.
-They have nice bushings and turn really well, they grind perfectly in bowls and vert and you feel in total control of them " most of the time".
+I have the classic Tracker B2's 153.
+They're slightly lower and lighter than my Indies, and I think they're awesome.
+They have nice bushings and turn really well.
+They grind perfectly in bowls and vert, and you feel in total control of them most of the time.

-Tracker Darts are built well and turn really good!
+Tracker Darts are built well and turn really well!

 Quality and value!

-Top notch.
-I have had these for about 4-5 years, still going strong.
-Had two pairs of indy's before them and they are similar, not too light not too heavy.
-Grind well and are a bit cheaper than the rest.
-Good stuff
+Top-notch.
+I've had these for about 4-5 years and they're still going strong.
+I had two pairs of Indys before them, and they are similar: not too light and not too heavy.
+They grind well and are a bit cheaper than the rest.
+Good stuff.

-I've had mine for about four years before I had to switch them out!
-There some rad trucks!
+I've had mine for about four years before I had to switch them out.
+These are some rad trucks!

-Had mine for 3 years and is still in good condition!
+I've had mine for 3 years and they are still in good condition!

-I haven't skated in like 10 years but I remember back in the day element was Really good I guess I've been out the game too long.
+I haven't skated in like 10 years, but I remember back in the day, Element was really good.
+I guess I've been out of the game too long.

-Positiv Skateboard trucks are gloss pained, cast aluminum with carbon steel axle and kingpin and high rebound polyurethane cushions make turning easy.
+Positive Skateboard trucks are gloss-painted, cast aluminum with a carbon steel axle and kingpin.
+High-rebound polyurethane cushions make turning easy.

-Best quality for the price it came with the positive complete and it is amazing.
+The best quality for the price.
+It came with the Positive complete, and it is amazing.